 Galileo to Einstein

-In the early seventeenth Century, Galileo's writings on physics and astronomy helped to establish modern scientific thought.
-Three centuries later, Einstein's work on relativity and quantum theory helped to transform it.
+In the early 17th century, Galileo's writings on physics and astronomy helped establish modern scientific thought.
+Three centuries later, Einstein's work on relativity and quantum theory helped transform it.
 The ideas of both men proved influential and ignited controversy far beyond the bounds of their scientific disciplines.
-In this class, we will read essential works by Galileo and Einstein (among others) and explore, not only their discoveries, but also their wider views of Nature and the human striving to understand her.
+In this class, we will read essential works by Galileo and Einstein (among others) and explore not only their discoveries, but also their wider views of nature and the human striving to understand her.
 What principles guide the scientific quest?
 Are there limits to scientific knowledge?
-What are the relationships between between observation and imagination, between genius and ethics, between science and religion?
+What are the relationships between observation and imagination, between genius and ethics, between science and religion?